Replay

 Archives of Play and Creativity

-Inspired by the Opie Archive of Childhood and Play, children and young people are stepping into the role of historians, archivists and curators to document their experiences of taking part in Children’s Capital of Culture.
+Children and young people stepped into the roles of historians, archivists and curators.
+They documented their experiences of play and creativity and of taking part in Children’s Capital of Culture’s festival year.

 Archives of play and creativity